vatpac-technology/sops/docs/controller-skills/military.md

 ### In-Trail Formation
 Reserved.

+## MARSA Operations
-## Military Authority Assumes Responsibility for Separation of Military Aircraft (MARSA)
-MARSA is a procedure which authorises pilots of military aircraft to assume responsibility for separation between their aircraft and other nominated military aircraft (or military contract civil aircraft) within Australian controlled airspace.
+**Military Authority Assumes Responsibility for Separation of Military Aircraft** (MARSA) is a procedure which authorises pilots of military aircraft to assume responsibility for separation between their aircraft and other nominated military aircraft (or military contract civil aircraft) within Australian controlled airspace.

+!!! important
+    MARSA **cannot** be initiated by ATC, it **must** be initiated by the pilot(s).

-MARSA is to be asssigned and terminated on pilots request and or when standard seperation has been apllied.
+MARSA is to be assigned and terminated on pilots request, and when standard seperation can been applied.

 !!! example
+    *MAPL01 is Maintaining F260.
+DRGN50 is maintaining Block F270-290 above them.*
-    **MAPL01**: "Request MARSA"
+    **MAPL01**: "Request Climb to Block F270-F290, MARSA DRGN50"
-    **DRGN50**: "Request MARSA"
-    **ARA**: "Mantain Block FL270-290, MARSA MAPL01"
+    **ARA**: "MAPL01, Climb to and maintain Block F270-290, MARSA DRGN50"
-    **ARA**: "Mantain Block FL270-290, MARSA DRGN50"
+    **ARA**: "DRGN50, Maintain Block F270-290, MARSA MAPL01"
+    ...
-    **MAPL01**: "Request descent to F260 and termination of MARSA" **ARA**: "MAPL01, Descend to F260, MARSA DRGN50"
+    **MAPL01**: "Request descent to F260 and termination of MARSA"
+    **ARA**: "MAPL01, Descend to F260, MARSA DRGN50"
+    *(After MAPL01 is maintaining F260)*
     **ARA**: "MAPL01 and DRGN50, MARSA terminated"

 ## NOCOM Operations
-NOCOM Procedures are when Military Aircraft are not making routine radio traffic to Civil ATC.
+**Non-Continuous Communication** (NOCOM) Procedures are when Military Aircraft discontinue two-way radio communications with Civil ATC.
 NOCOM Procedures state that ATC Approval is required when Military Aircraft are in controlled airspace.
 Military Aircraft under NOCOM procedures fall under multiple categories:

-Flights on "Area Freq" when OCTA
+- Flights on "Area Freq" when OCTA
-Flights that are "Radio Silent"
+- Flights that are "Radio Silent"
-Flights that are in SUA
+- Flights that are in SUA
-Flights that are on nominated route segments, except for short position reports when possible.
+- Flights that are on nominated route segments, except for short position reports when possible.

+!!! note
-Note: Military aircraft normally operate NOCOM in military Restricted Areas and Class G airspace only
+    Military aircraft normally operate NOCOM in military Restricted Areas and Class G airspace only. **Do not** permit NOCOM operations in Civil CTA.